Society Leadership ProgramUpdated 09/07/2023

 - Design, conduct, and complete a capstone project that contributes to a current Society initiative (e.g., EXCOM, Committee, and Working Groups) with the help of a mentor.
 Participants should complete the majority of the project by July for presentation at APA.

 - Participants and their mentors will meet regularly to review program readings and capstone project status (February to July).

 - Observe the Society’s EXCOM and business meetings and participate in joint activities with EXCOM members in person or via teleconference.

-- Conceptualize and implement a SLP capstone project to be completed and presented at the 2020 APA convention;
+- Conceptualize and implement a SLP capstone project to be completed and presented at the APA convention

 (1) A letter of interest that is no more than two pages single-spaced.
 In this letter, please provide information about yourself and your professional identity as a psychologist or a student in the field of psychology.
 Briefly discuss current/previous leadership experiences and what you learned from them, particularly as they relate to the diverse military psychology context.
 Please discuss why you would like to participate in the SLP, what you hope to gain, and how you would see yourself utilizing the SLP experience in your future work as a leader in the Society, including specific leadership roles you might like to pursue.
 Please also discuss ideas or areas for your capstone project, Division 19 mentors you would like to work with and have contacted, and positions you would like to serve in Division 19 on your application statement.

 (3) A letter of recommendation which specifically addresses your potential as a leader, your interpersonal skills, and your ability to complete projects successfully in a timely manner.
 If you are a student, please have a faculty member write this letter on your behalf.
 If you are an ECP, this letter could be written by a colleague or mentor.